InterurbanDev/MinecraftRailroadBlocks/README.md

 - Forge (Currently unavailable on 1.21)
 - NeoForge

+## Dependencies
+The [Architectury API](https://github.com/architectury/architectury-api) is the only required dependency, unless you're using the Fabric mod loader.

+### Fabric Only
+The [Fabric API](https://github.com/FabricMC/fabric) is a required dependency when running this mod with Fabric.

 ## License
 This mod is licensed under the [MIT License](https://github.com/SamTheGamer39/MinecraftRailroadBlocks/blob/master/LICENSE).
 All models were made in BlockBench.
 Simplified Chinese translation by
 [lonelyicer](https://github.com/lonelyicer).